SomeWeekendReading/someweekendreading.github.io/quotes.md

 ## [Your Humble Weekend Editor](mailto:SomeWeekendReadingEditor@gmail.com "Email the Weekend Editor")

 - "Conversation is when you and I revise our mutual understanding of the world.
-(Assuming you're not a fundamentalist and we _have_ a mutual understanding of the world to begin with&hellip;)"
+(Assuming you're not a fundamentalist, so we _have_ a mutual understanding of the world to begin with&hellip;)"
 - "Freedom is the mastery of form."
-- "There is no evolutionary premium on elegance.
-Life is a kludge."
 - "&lsquo;This sentence is true&rsquo; &ndash; why wasn't [Epimenides](https://en.wikipedia.org/wiki/Epimenides_paradox) as outraged by this as the other one?"
 - "Serendipity is wherever you find it."
 - "You can't plan serendipity -- give _chance_ a chance!"